Burgh Records (1205-1975)

 The Customs and Excise records held at Ayrshire Archives are arranged by customs outports, and for convenience, the equivalent excise districts are included, where possible, with the records of the corresponding outport.

 The Turnpike and Parish Road Trustees were an important body in county administration as they were responsible for highway construction and maintenance.
 Their records consist of minutes and accounts, providing valuable information on road improvement during this period.

-Although the majority of hospital records are with NHS Ayrshire & Arran, Ayrshire Archives holds archival records for:
+Although the majority of hospital records are with NHS Ayrshire & Arran, Ayrshire Archives holds some records on behalf of NHS Ayrshire & Arran.
+Due to the sensitive nature of these records, access is usually arrange via NHS Ayrshire & Arran in the first instance.

 Parochial Boards (1845-1894)

 Parish Councils (1894-1929)

 Parochial Boards and Parochial Councils were responsible for the provision of poor relief, cemetery administration, and civil registration.
 Parish records were inherited by the County Council and survive for most parishes in Ayrshire.

 The records consist of board minutes, registers of applications for relief, inspectors’ letter books and accounts (1845-1929).
 There are also a number of records relating to Cunninghame Combination Poorhouse (1854-1930), Maybole Combination Poorhouse (1865-1910) and the Kyle Union Poorhouse (1860-1977) and include registers of inmates, minutes, letter books, plans and accounts.

 Many of the records give details of applicants’ health, financial and family difficulties and are a rich source for family and social historians.